Raid-Training-Initiative/RTI/text/main/faq.md

 ![header-faq](../../graphics/headers/header-faq.png)
 ![separator-big](../../graphics/separators/separator-big.png)
 `[1] How do I join your raids?`
 First, join our community (i.e. get the **Member** role on Discord)!
-Read the #join_us channel and follow our requirements before applying.
+Read the #welcome channel and follow our requirements before applying.
 Follow this guide to get a full overview of what you need to do to get started: https://tinyurl.com/rtiquickstart
 _ _
 `[2] When do you normally raid?`